Securing Consensus from Long-Range Attacks through Collaboration: Security Arguments

 \begin{theorem}[Safety] No two conflicting blocks are settled by the \PoC{} protocol.
 That is, if two honest miners $\Miner_i$ and $\Miner_j$ add blocks $\block_i$ and $\block_j$ at sequence number $\BlockHeight$, then $\block_i = \block_j$. \end{theorem} \begin{proof} Assume that honest miners $\Miner_i$ and $\Miner_j$ added two conflicting blocks $\block_i$ and $\block_j$ at sequence number $\BlockHeight$.
 We know that each mined block has $\Bsize$ contiguous $\Service$-blocks (\S\ref{ss:poc-protocol}).
 So each mined block, including $\block_i$ and $\block_j$ have the same number of $\Service$-blocks.
 As both conflicting blocks $\block_i$ and $\block_j$ have the same sequence number $\BlockHeight$, it is safe to assume that mined blocks at sequence number $ \le \BlockHeight-1$ have the same set of $\Service$-blocks.
 This implies that $\block_i$ and $\block_j$ have at least one distinct $\Service$-block.
 Miners $\Miner_i$ and $\Miner_j$ must have received this distinct $\Service$-block from replicas of $\Service$.
 This can only happen if replicas of $\Service$ committed two distinct blocks at the same sequence number.
 But, this is a contradiction as we assume that $\Service$ guarantees a globally consistent view of the transactions.

 Similarly, each miner submits a $\MName{NonceFind}$ message to replicas in $\Service$ when it has access to a valid nonce.
 The replicas of $\Service$ add this message as a transaction in the next $\Service$-block.
 Assume that this $\MName{NonceFind}$ message is in blocks $\block_i$ and $\block_j$ and it is the transaction on which miners differ.
-If this is the case, then replicas of $\Service$ committed different nonce in their $\Service$-blocks.
-This contradicts the correctness guarantees provided by $\Service$. \end{proof}
+If this is the case, then replicas of $\Service$ committed different nonce in their $\Service$-blocks, which contradicts our assumption on $\Service$. \end{proof}